 - 66% believed conflict existed between riders and other road users.

-Our motorbike accident lawyers have seen many clients who have suffered devastating injuries while riding motorcycles, many of which perhaps could have been avoided by a change in drivers’ attitudes.
+Our motorbike accident lawyers have seen many clients who have suffered devastating injuries while riding motorbikes, many of which perhaps could have been avoided by a change in drivers’ attitudes.

-What to do if you're injured in a motorcycle accident
+What to do if you're injured in a motorbike accident

-If you are injured in a motorcycle accident, you should do the following things.
+If you are injured in a motorbike accident, you should do the following things.

 At the scene, if possible